rishabh6115/Full-Stack-Travel-Blog-Website/README.md

 ### Custom Enhancements

-* Update campground photos when editing campgrounds
+* Update place photos when editing places

 * Improve image load time on the landing page using Cloudinary